by KD Miller

 "I-I-I," he looks flustered.
 He took a handkerchief from his pocket, wiped his brow and shook his head.

 "I don't want the damn law involved," Mr. Woodrow let out a long sigh and looked over the boys.
-"I just want my sons to be taken care of when they move to Sherman.
+"I just want my sons to be taken care of when they move to Sherwood.
 That damn orphanage lied to me!
 I was expecting four well-dressed young men!
 Can you not see my dilemma?"

 Catrina gestures toward the other boys to come sit next to her.
 They throw panicked looks at their new "father," who ignores them.
 Frank rolls his eyes at the scene in front of him.